Home

 While the innate immune system, the body's first line of defense against pathogens, is functioning at birth, it takes several weeks for an infant to develop a working adaptive immune system.
 Recent research has shed light on this formative period of life.

 Nobel Laureate Rolf Zinkernagel injected cytomegalovirus (CMV) into the brains of a group of newborn mice.
 The adaptive immune system of these mice had not yet developed and consequently they were not producing lymphocytes.
 The researchers found that the innate immune systems of the mice were able to eliminate CMV from most of the tissues except for those of the central nervous system.
 As a result, the virus persisted in the brains of the mice.
 Later in life, when the same mice were challenged by infection with a similar virus, they developed a condition resembling a type of autoimmune disease and died.
-The team referred to this concept as viral “deja-vu.”13
+The team referred to this concept as viral “deja vu.”20)

 A second group of mice were not exposed to the CMV virus until they were fully grown and their adaptive immune systems had completely developed.
 When these mice were exposed to CMV later in life, they were able to successfully fight the virus and lived.

-This study reveals what may be one of the main reasons behind why some people seem much more susceptible to the Th1 pathogens (L-from, intracellular and biofilmA structured community of microorganisms encapsulated within a self-developed protective matrix and living together. bacteria) that cause chronic disease and acquire these chronic bacterial forms at higher rates than much of the rest of the population.
+These studies reveals what may be one of the main reasons behind why some people seem much more susceptible to the Th1 pathogensThe community of bacterial pathogens which cause chronic inflammatory disease - one which almost certainly includes multiple species and bacterial forms.
+(L-form, intracellular and biofilm A structured community of microorganisms encapsulated within a self-developed protective matrix and living together. bacteria) that cause chronic disease and acquire these chronic bacterial forms at higher rates than much of the rest of the population.

 In genetically susceptible individuals, early childhood infections seem to predispose them to [such disease as] multiple sclerosis or type 1 diabetes years even decades before clinical onset.